 Barrier walls for security would be provided around the plaza perimeter as an integral part of the proposed project.
-Barrier walls in areas sensitive to noise, such as Southwestern High School, Fort Wayne and residential uses, as discussed in Section 3.7, would be of sufficient height to abate noise, as well as provide security.
+Barrier walls in areas sensitive to noise, such as Southwestern High School, Fort Wayne and residential uses, as discussed in Section 3.7, would be of sufficient height to abate noise (per MDOT's Noise Policy), as well as provide security.
 Landscaped buffering will also be part of the plaza construction.